kaliop-uk/ezworkflowenginebundle/README.md

 ezworkflowenginebundle
 ======================

-A workflow engine for eZPublish5 / eZPlatform
+A workflow engine for eZPublish5 / eZPlatform.

 ## How it works, in 10 lines of configuration